stewood/resource_list/README.md

 ## 🤝 Contributing

+We welcome contributions!
+Please see our [Contributing Guide](CONTRIBUTING.md) for detailed information on how to contribute to this project.

+### Quick Contributing Steps
+1. Fork the repository
+2. Create a feature branch
+3. Make your changes following our coding standards
+4. Add tests for new functionality
+5. Submit a pull request

 ### Development Process
-1. Follow the established code style
+1. Follow the established code style (PEP 8, type hints, docstrings)
 2. Add tests for new functionality using the modular test structure
 3. Update documentation as needed
 4. Ensure all migrations are backward compatible